Lacrymology/states/postfix/doc/pillar.rst

 postfix:aliases
 ~~~~~~~~~~~~~~~

-Support alias function on postfix.
+Support alias function on :doc:`index`.

 postfix:mynetworks
 ~~~~~~~~~~~~~~~~~~

-List of trusted networks that postfix will relay mail from.
+List of trusted networks that :doc:`index` will relay mail from.

 Default: ``127.0.0.0/8``.